gimpster/icf-spec/docs/capabilities/1_booking_questions.md

 * Questions that are answered for each ticket
 * Questions that are required for the Supplier to determine whether they can accept the booking
 * Questions need to be localized for the customer
+* Questions that MUST be answered within a certain time period after booking/before arrival (how common is this?)

 ## Most Common Questions
 * Language preference